GIYura/adt/array/src-4/README.md

 #### Implementation

-This section demonstates 6 ways to return array from the function
+These examples show how to (and not to) return an array from a function.